-Crispy Indian samosa are not so difficult to make yourself, but taste extremely delicious and refined.
-In India and Pakistan, leftovers are often used for the filling of these delicious dumplings, e.g. vegetable curries.
-You can get creative yourself and use well-seasoned leftovers from Indian dishes, vegetarian or vegan depending on your taste.
-Also variants with fish or minced meat are possible.
-Note that the filling must not be too wet, so that the samosa does not fall apart.
-Here we have made a classic version with potatoes, peas and onions for the filling.
+Crispy Indian samosa are not that difficult to make yourself, but they taste extremely delicious.
+In India and Pakistan, leftovers are often used to fill these mouth-watering dumplings, e.g. vegetable curries.
+You can get creative and use well-seasoned leftovers from Indian dishes, vegetarian or vegan depending on your taste.
+Variations with fish or minced meat are also possible.
+However, make sure that the filling is not too moist so that the samosa do not fall apart.
+Here we show the classic version with onions, potatoes and peas.

-While the potatoes are cooking in salted water for approx. 15 – 20 minutes, we prepare a dough.
-For this you only need a few ingredients: Regular wheat flour, some salt, water and ghee.
-Ghee is Indian clarified butter and tastes especially delicious.
-You can also use vegetable oil instead.
-The samosa will be even more authentic if you add some whole cumin seeds to the dough.
+While the potatoes are boiling in salted water for approx. 20 – 25 minutes, we prepare the dough.
+You only need a few ingredients for this: Standard wheat flour, a little salt, water and ghee.
+Ghee is Indian clarified butter.
+You can also use neutral vegetable oil instead, but ghee has a special flavour.
+An authentic dough also needs some whole cumin seeds.

-The ghee must be heated in a pot and made liquid.
+The ghee must be gently heated in a pan to make it liquid.
 If you are using oil, this step is not necessary.
-Be careful not to let the ghee get too hot or let it cool down a bit before making the dough.
+Take care not to let the ghee get hot before making the batter.

-Take a bowl and first mix flour and two to three pinches of salt, then add the liquid ghee.
+Mix the flour with two to three pinches of salt and then the liquid ghee.

-If you also want to add a fresh, green chilli in typical Indian fashion, cut off its tip and carefully test its heat level with your tongue.
-Then use it either with its seeds (hotter) or without (less hot), depending on how spicy you want your dish to be.
-Chillies have the least heat without seeds and if you wash them well inside.
+If you also want to add a fresh, green chilli in typical Indian fashion, cut off the tip and carefully test its heat level with the tip of your tongue.
+Depending on your desired level of spiciness, use either more or less of the chilli with its seeds (much hotter) or without them.

-Now heat a pan with some ghee.
-First roast the cumin seeds until they are fragrant and then add the ginger, garlic and if you like – the chopped green chili.
+Now heat some ghee in a pan on a medium-high heat.
+Roast cumin seeds until fragrant and then add ginger, garlic and – if you like – finely chopped chilli.

-A teaspoonful of nigella seeds is an exciting addition.
-The spice tastes of spicy black sesame seeds and is quite delicious.
-In the Islamic world, a saying goes that “nigella cures all diseases except death”.
-Unfortunately, objective studies have not proven this.
-Never mind: it’s delicious anyway.
-At the very end, mix in the chopped cilantro.
+A teaspoonful of caraway seeds is an exciting addition.
+The spice is reminiscent of black sesame and delicious.
+There is a rumour circulating in the Islamic world that ‘caraway cures all diseases except death’.
+Unfortunately, objective studies cannot prove this.
+Never mind: it’s still delicious.
+Fresh coriander is added at the end.

 The dough has rested enough and can now be filled.
 To make 12 samosa of the same size, it is best to make two rolls of dough, each of which you divide into 3 pieces.
 You now have six balls of approximately the same size without having to weigh them.